garrandall/popular-music-data/tracks/just-might--make-me-believe--sugarland.md

 If you promise never to leave You just might make me believe

 Its just day to day tryin' to make ends meet
-What id give for an address out on easy street
+What I'd give for an address out on easy street
 I need a deep margarita to help me unwind
 Leave my troubles behind...